fred-mba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ### 6-print_numberz.c:

-- we need to format the argument in function putchar since it is used in printing characters.
+- by default, putchar is used in displaying single characters.
+  We convert integers to characters inside putchar() function by adding '0'.

 ### 7-print_tebahpla.c: